Jeff-Brausam/fullstack-typescript-graphql-boilerplate/README.md

 ## Fullstack React Typescript GraphQL Boilerplate

 Fullstack React application with Typescript and GraphQL.
-MSW for mock testing.
+MSW for testing with mocks with React.

 ### Setup